trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 Just like the Octez node, the Octez rollup node provides an RPC interface `RPC <../api/openapi>`.
-The services of this interface can be called directly with HTTP requests or indirectly using the Octez rollup client.
+The services of this interface can be called directly with HTTP requests or indirectly by using the Octez rollup client.

 ## Prerequisites